Hamatti/teliatv-keyboard-shortcuts/README.md

 ![](project-logo-teliatv-shortcuts.png)

+## UPDATE Nov 2021

+This functionality is now provided natively by the TeliaTV web player so this extension is no longer needed.
+I'll keep the repository here for a reference sake.

+## Introduction

 Telia TV is a streaming service with one annoying feature: it doesn't support using `m` key to mute nor `f` key to toggle fullscreen like almost any other player in the web these days.

 I built this unpacked (at least until I can fix all the issues) Chrome extension to solve that problem.